MaDHuPRi/UMBC-DATA606-Capstone/docs/report.md

 3. How can the results be presented in a clear and actionable format for users?

 ---
+## System Architecture

+The system architecture of the **AI-Powered Personalized Meal Planner** is designed with a clear separation between backend data processing and frontend user interaction, ensuring modularity, scalability, and interpretability.

+### Backend: Data Processing & Intelligence

+The backend pipeline begins with data collection from the **USDA FoodData Central API**, which provides standardized nutritional information for a wide range of food items.
+This raw data undergoes a series of preprocessing steps, including data cleaning and nutrient normalization.
+Columns with entirely missing values are removed, partial missing values are imputed using median statistics, and caloric values are recomputed using the standard nutrition formula to ensure consistency.

+Following preprocessing, **macro-level features**—such as calories, protein, carbohydrates, and fat—are extracted and scaled using z-score normalization.
+These standardized features serve as input to an **unsupervised learning stage**, where **K-Means clustering** is applied to group foods based on nutritional similarity.
+The resulting clusters represent meaningful dietary categories, such as high-protein, high-carbohydrate, high-fat, and balanced foods.
+This clustering step is performed offline and reused across user queries.

+At runtime, user-specific dietary inputs are applied through a **cluster filtering module**.
+Instead of filtering raw data, the system filters the precomputed clusters using user preferences such as diet type and nutritional goals.
+This approach preserves cluster structure while enabling personalization.

+The filtered food subset is then used to **augment a structured prompt** passed to a **Large Language Model (LLaMA 3 via Ollama)**.
+The prompt includes cluster-level nutritional statistics, calorie targets, and user constraints, allowing the LLM to generate personalized meal plans that remain grounded in real nutritional data.

+### Frontend: Streamlit Web Application

+The frontend is implemented as an interactive **Streamlit web application**.
+Users provide inputs such as age group, calorie targets, diet type, and preferences through a simple interface.
+These inputs trigger the backend filtering and LLM generation pipeline.

+The generated outputs—including daily meal plans, recipe descriptions, grocery lists, and macro distribution summaries—are displayed directly in the application. **Plotly** is used to visualize macro distributions through a donut chart, improving interpretability and user experience.

+### Design Rationale

+This architecture separates deterministic data processing and machine learning components from generative reasoning, ensuring that the LLM operates on structured, filtered data rather than raw inputs.
+By combining unsupervised learning with prompt-augmented LLM generation, the system achieves both nutritional accuracy and human-like personalization while remaining scalable and extensible.

+---
 ## **2. Data**

 ### **Data Sources**